 CodeWars is great for coders who have a little programming experience and are looking to level up their Java skills.
 Plus, this website offers opportunities for users to collaborate with friends and participate in coding challenges developed by an active community.

 Along with a wealth of other free coding classes, SoloLearn offers a Java course that users can take on the go!
-It’s both an app and an online platform, complete with a code playground with plenty of interactive challenges to choose from.
+It’s both an app and an online platform, complete with a code playground with plenty of interactive exercises to choose from.

 Test Automation U